How to Read MICR Cheque using IronOCR in C#

 string accountNum = result.Text.Substring(22);

-The output above showcases the three sections obtained from the MICR cheque: the transit number, the routing number, and the account number.
+The output above shows the three sections obtained from the MICR cheque: the transit number, the routing number, and the account number.
+Notice how the special MICR symbols are represented in the output—this is normal behavior as these symbols have specific Unicode representations that may appear differently in console output.

 MICR OCR Results